JuergenFranziskus/risce/docs/Instruction.md

     Store the address of the next instruction into the Destination register.
     Then jump to (RIP + Immediate).

+- 0x23: Delayed Jump Relative (Format C)
+    Store the address of the next instruction into the Destination register.
+    Then jump to (RIP + Immediate).
+    Two delay slots after this instruction are always executed in spite of the branch.

 - 0x30: Store Relative (Format D)
     Compute an offset, add it onto the address of this instruction and store the value of Source1 into the resulting address.